-Nala is a frontend for APT so that you can have prettier output, faster downloads of packages, and a history.
-Here’s how to use it.
+Nala is a frontend for APT, so you can have prettier output, faster downloads of packages, and a history.
+Here’s how to use it!

 APT – You’ve likely typed it hundreds, if not thousands of times.
 So why not use Nala to make things easier and prettier?

 If you’re searching for a more attractive CLI tool to conduct most APT terminal operations, Nala is a good option.
 In short, Nala is a

 Sometimes it can be difficult for novice users to comprehend what